Expert treatment and rehabilitation services for children with spina bifida

 Patients at the Spina Bifida Clinic can also be referred to the following specialties:

-Spina bifida is often diagnosed through prenatal testing.
-One test is a simple blood test that measures how much alpha-fetoprotein has entered the mother’s bloodstream.
-A high amount could indicate that the baby has spina bifida.
-Most often, spina bifida is detected through prenatal ultrasound.
+Spina bifida is often diagnosed through prenatal testing, through a blood test or prenatal ultrasound.
 Amniocentesis and other tests can also be performed to detect or confirm the presence of spina bifida.

 At times, if relatively small, spina bifida is not diagnosed during pregnancy and discovered at or after birth.